GLOBAL MARKETS-Shares struggle to shake off bearish mood

 * World FX rates in 2020 https://tmsnrt.rs/2RBWI5E

-LONDON/TOKYO, Sept 11 (Reuters) - European shares struggled for momentum on Friday as doubts about extra monetary stimulus and overnight falls in U.S. big tech shares kept investors on edge.
+LONDON, Sept 11 (Reuters) - European shares struggled for momentum on Friday as doubts about extra monetary stimulus and political worries ranging from November's U.S. elections to Brexit kept investors on edge.

-Elevated fears over a messy hard Brexit added to the bearish sentiment, putting sterling on track for its worst-week since March after the European Union told Britain it should urgently scrap a plan to break their divorce treaty.
+Growing fears over a messy no-deal Brexit dragged sterling to new 5-1/2-month lows after the European Union told Britain it should urgently scrap a plan to break their divorce treaty.

 In other political wrangling, the U.S. Senate on Thursday killed a Republican bill that would have provided around $300 billion in new coronavirus aid, as Democrats seeking far more funding prevented it from advancing.